Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I

-Each term above is a topological group except $\mC_0 \simeq \mJ_{open}$.
-We will carefully explain each term in section 4 and here we only introduce the right end of diagram \ref{summary}:
+Each term above is a topological group except the term $\msD_0 \sim \mJ_{open}$.
+Here $\sim$ means weak homotopy equivalence.
+We will recall each term in Section 4 and here we only explain the right tail of diagram \eqref{summary}:

-For $X=\CC P^2 \# k{\overline {\CC P^2}},k\leq 5$, $C$ is a carefully chosen configuration of symplectic spheres as in \cite{Eva11,LLW15}. $\mC_0$, the space of such configurations whose components intersect symplectic orthogonally, is indeed homotopic to $\mJ_{open},$ and admit a transitive action of $Symp_h(X, \omega)$.
-Therefore we have the above homotopy fibration \ref{right}, where $Stab(C)$ is the stablizer of the transitive action.
-Moreover, the homotopy type of $ Stab(C)$ can often be explicitly computed using the terms of the other parts of diagram \ref{summary}.
-Hence if we can further reveal the homotopy type of $\mJ_{open}$, which is very sensitive to the symplectic structure $\omega$, we may probe, at least partially, the homotopy type of $Symp_h(X, \omega)$ via the homotopy fibration \ref{right}.
+Here $D=\cup D_i$ is a suitable exceptional divisor, which is a configuration of symplectic spheres as in \cite{Eva11,LLW15}, with $[D_i]\in \mathcal S_{\omega}^{-1}$.
+The space $\msD_0$ of such configurations whose components intersect symplectic orthogonally is weakly homotopic to $\mJ_{open},$ and it admits a transitive action of $Symp_h(X, \omega)$.
+Therefore we have the above homotopy fibration \eqref{right} with $Stab(D)$ as the stabilizer of the transitive action.
+Moreover, the (weak) homotopy type of $ Stab(D)$ can often be explicitly computed using the terms of the other parts of diagram \eqref{summary}.
+Hence if we can further reveal the homotopy type of $\mJ_{open}$, which is very sensitive to the symplectic structure $\omega$, we may probe at least partially the homotopy type of $Symp_h(X, \omega)$ via the homotopy fibration \eqref{right}.